Skip to content

 Semaglutide (Wegovy ®) has been approved for use in NHS Scotland to assist diet and exercise weight loss methods.

 The Scottish Government in partnership with NHS health boards across Scotland have recently developed guidance on priority groups for Semaglutide (Wegovy).
+It was agreed that patients could be treated in any health care setting where evidence based appropriate lifestyle advice can be delivered.
 Each health board requires to develop and agree clinically safe and effective patient pathways with clear guidance on initiation, monitoring and discontinuation of Semaglutide (Wegovy).
 Clinical governance requires that the patient pathways and prescribing guidance is developed and agreed with all associated clinical groups prior to a medication being added to the prescribing formulary for each board.
 NHSGGC is currently developing proposals for implementation.

 If you have any questions about this medication pathway, please email: GWMS@ggc.scot.nhs.uk